Pure Heroine: Commercial performance

 The album debuted atop the Official New Zealand Chart, and was certified platinum in its first week; it remained at number one for the following two weeks.
 After eleven weeks on the chart, Pure Heroine rebounded to number two and was certified triple platinum.
 At week eighteen, it rose from number three to number one and was certified quadruple platinum.
 The album also debuted at number one on Australia's ARIA Chart.
 It then fell to number two, but was certified gold by the Australian Recording Industry Association (ARIA).
-The album was ninth on ARIA's 10 Albums of 2013, with sales of about 100,000 copies.
+The album finished as the ninth highest-selling album of the year in the country with sales of about 100,000 copies.

 Pure Heroine entered the Canadian Albums Chart at number two, with first-week sales of 15,000 copies, and was later certified platinum by Music Canada (MC) for shipments of 80,000 copies.
-The album sold 18,294 copies in its debut at number four on the Official Charts Company's UK Albums Chart, where it was later certified gold by the British Phonographic Industry (BPI) for shipments of 100,000 copies.
+The album sold 18,294 copies in its debut at number four on the Official Charts Company's UK Albums Chart, where it was later certified platinum by the British Phonographic Industry (BPI) for sales and streaming units equivalent to 300,000 copies.